cfw-guide/ios.cfw.guide/docs/en_US/guides/trollstore/trollmisaka.md

 ## Requirements

-- A device running iOS/iPadOS 15.0 to 15.8.1
+- A device running iOS/iPadOS 14.0 to 15.8.1
 - The Tips app installed to your device
-- The latest version of [AltServer](http://altstore.io/)
+- The latest version of [Sideloadly](https://sideloadly.io/)
 - The latest version of [iTunes](https://www.apple.com/itunes/download/win32) if on Windows
-- The latest version of [iCloud](https://secure-appldnld.apple.com/windows/061-91601-20200323-974a39d0-41fc-4761-b571-318b7d9205ed/iCloudSetup.exe) if on Windows
 - The latest version of [TrollMisaka](https://github.com/straight-tamago/TrollMisaka/releases/latest)

 ## Installing the application

-1. Open AltServer
+1. Open Sideloadly
 1. Plug your iOS device into your computer
-1. Shift-Click (Windows) or Option-Click (macOS) AltServer in the System Tray or Menu Bar
-1. Click `Sideload .ipa`, then select your device
+    - Make sure your computer is trusted and allowed to view the contents of your device
-1. Select the TrollMisaka `.ipa` file
+1. Drag and drop the TrollMisaka `.ipa` file into Sideloadly
+1. Enter in your Apple ID
+1. Enter in your password
+    - Sideloadly must make a request to it's servers in order to work with free developer accounts.
+If you are not OK with this, you may use an alternate Apple ID.

 The app will now install to your iOS device.